auth0/node-auth0/v4_MIGRATION_GUIDE.md

 ### Callbacks are no longer supported

 All methods no longer accept a callback and only return a Promise.
+The last argument is now an object to override the `fetch` request.

 #### Before